Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA1 Notes.md

 Takes some time, but you can make an importable copy of many virtual machines at once by using the Hyper-V Manager.
 What you end up with is a set of files that can be copied to a new location and easily imported.

-Use PowerShell and it’s support of WMI to administer Hyper-V. So, a script could automate:
+<mark style="background: #BABD00;">Use PowerShell and it’s support of WMI to administer Hyper-V. So, a script could automate:</mark>
 - Shutting down the virtual machine
 - Exporting the virtual machine and/or Copy the .VHD files
 - Starting the virtual machine